-IPC measures are critical to prevent treatment structures from being a source of cholera infection.
-Adequate WaSH services are indispensable elements for patient care and for IPC in and around CTUs/CTCs.
+- IPC measures are critical to prevent treatment structures from being a source of cholera infection.
+Adequate WaSH services are indispensable elements for patient care and for IPC in and around CTUs/CTCs. - Organize the CTUs/CTCs in clearly separated areas and with a oneway flow of patients. - Ensure that handwashing facilities with soap and safe water are available and maintained in the CTU/CTC for health professionals and patients' caregivers in each ward and at the entrance and exit.

-- Organize the CTUs/CTCs in clearly separated areas and with a one-way flow of patients. - Ensure that handwashing facilities with soap and safe water are available and maintained in the CTU/CTC for health professionals and patients' caregivers in each ward and at the entrance and exit. - Guarantee regular provision of buckets, clothes, chlorine, cleaning materials, protective gear, sprayers, waste bins and cholera cots. - Ensure there are measures in place for the safe disposal of excreta and vomit.
+- Guarantee regular provision of buckets, clothes, chlorine, cleaning materials, protective gear, sprayers, waste bins and cholera cots. - Ensure there are measures in place for the safe disposal of excreta and vomit.
 When possible, latrines for cholera patients should be separate from latrines used by others.
 When possible, latrines should be gender segregated. - Ensure there is enough water to cover the daily needs of patients, caregivers and staff, estimated to be 60 litres per patient per day and 15 litres per person per day for caregivers, although this might vary according to context, culture and climate.
-If there is not a water source on site or nearby that is protected from contamination and well managed, and which can provide sufficient water for the facility, then ensure provision with water trucks. - Prepare chlorine solution for disinfection according to use (see appendix 9 - chlorine solutions according to use). - Use 2% chlorine solution for disinfecting corpses and body fluids (including vomit, faeces). - Use 0.2% chlorine solution for disinfecting all parts of the cholera wards, floors, latrines, kitchen, toilets and shower/bathing units, beds or cots, patient's bedding and linens, clothing, utensils, containers and dishes, waste containers and covers, vehicles used for transporting patients and personal protective equipment (gloves, aprons, goggles, etc.).
+If there is not a water source on site or nearby that is protected from contamination and well managed, and which can provide sufficient water for the facility, then ensure provision with water trucks. - Prepare chlorine solution for disinfection according to use (see Appendix 11 chlorine solutions according to use). - Use 2% chlorine solution for disinfecting corpses and body fluids (including vomit, faeces). - O Use 0.2% chlorine solution for disinfecting all parts of the cholera wards, floors, latrines, kitchen, toilets and shower/bathing units, beds or cots, patient's bedding and linens, clothing, utensils, containers and dishes, waste containers and covers, vehicles used for transporting patients and personal protective equipment (gloves, aprons, goggles, etc.).

-Table 1.
+Table 2.
 Mode of transmission and essential rules at the CTU/CTC

 Mode of transmission Essential rules at the CTU/CTC People • Limit access to treatment structure only to patients, one caregiver per patient and staff.
 Water Provide safe water.
 Ensure a large quantity of safe water is available (approximately 60 litres per patient per day and 15 litres per person per day for caregivers).
 Store a 3-day supply of water on site at all times.
 Hands Provide handwashing stations with safe water and soap in sufficient quantities.
 Wash hands with water and soap: before and after taking care of patients after using latrines before cooking or eating after leaving the admission ward.
 If soap is not readily available, use ABHR or ultimately 0.05% chlorine solution.
 Food Cooked food should be eaten hot.
 Ideally, food should be provided by the CTU/CTC.
 Food handlers should follow strict hygiene practices.
 No leftover food should be taken home by patients, caregivers or staff.
 It should be disposed of on site.
-Patients' clothes and bedding Wash clothes and bedding with the appropriate chlorine solution (0.2%).
-If chlorine is not available, patients' bedding and clothing can be disinfected by stirring for 5 minutes in boiling water and drying in direct sunlight, or by washing with soap and drying thoroughly in direct sunlight.